openshift/ocm-container/README.md

 With launch options:
 ```
 OCM_CONTAINER_LAUNCH_OPTS="-v ~/work/myproject:/root/myproject" ocm-container
+--
+or
+--
+ocm-container -o "-v ~/work/myproject:/root/myproject"
 ```

 Launch options provide you a way to add other volumes, add environment variables, or anything else you would need to do to run ocm-container the way you want to.

+_NOTE_: Using the flag for launch options will then NOT use the environment variable `OCM_CONTAINER_LAUNCH_OPTS`

 ## Example: